raemadeline/css-for-engineers/articles/selectors.md

 }
 ```

-Still only the word "Hello" would be styled.
+Only the word "Hello" would be styled.

 #### ~